taskiq-python/taskiq/docs/guide/routing-and-flows.md

 When the final application registers this definition, Taskiq creates the bound task using `TracingTask`.
 If `base_cls` is not provided, Taskiq uses the native decorated task class.

+Custom task classes do not bypass broker middleware.
+Send and execute lifecycle hooks are still owned by the selected broker and worker path.

 For low-level integrations, `TaskDefinition.message(...)` builds a `TaskiqMessage` without binding the task.
 It uses the same argument and label